mimiro-io/datahub-cli/internal/docs/doc-login.md

 There are 3 types of logins that are supported: token, client, user.

- * token - you must provide a valid token yourself - this is the worst option
+ * token - you must provide a valid token yourself
- * client - this is a combination if a client id and secret - second worst option
+ * client - this is a combination if a client id and secret
- * user - log in as yourself - this is the best option
+ * user - log in as yourself

 ### User login profile